-Helping the Malaysian Government Find Gay Guys With Grindr
+Helping the Malaysian Government Find Gays with Grindr

 The Malaysian government has a throbbing, vein-popping hard-on for gay guys.
 In fact, they're so concerned about the homosexual population's "rampant" activities that they've sent 66 "effeminate boys" to be straightened out in the most macho, testosterone-driven pastime known to man: paintballing.
 Better that, I suppose, than the other prospect for gay men in a country where homosexuality is illegal: a prison sentence or the totally un-homoerotic punishment of being bare-bottom caned in public by another guy.

-Besides the government's foolproof scheme of sending a load of gay teenagers to spend time with each other in an effort to make them not gay, the education minister has also just published a handy guide on how to "spot a gay".
-That guide advises to look out for stuff like a "Muscular body and a fondness for showing off the body," "A fondness for V-neck T-shirts," "A tendency to carry large handbags" and (shocker) "An inclination to be attracted to men" – so the general public of Malaysia can join in too.
+Besides the government's foolproof scheme of sending a bunch of gay teenagers to spend time with each other in an effort to make them not gay, the education minister has also just published a handy guide on how to "spot a gay."
+That guide suggests looking out for stuff like a "Muscular body and a fondness for showing off the body," "A fondness for V-neck T-shirts," "A tendency to carry large handbags," and (shocker) "An inclination to be attracted to men"—so the general public of Malaysia can join in, too.